Samingdam Chor.Ajalaboon: Biography and career

 On October 26, 2019, Samingdam defeated Yodbuadaneg Sirilakmuaythai by decision and captured the vacant Omnoi Stadium Super Bantamweight title.

 Samingdam defended his Omnoi title on July 4, 2020, against Phetsuntree Jitmuangon.
 He won the fight by decision.

-On October 17, 2020, Samingdam defetaed Suriyanlek Aor.Bor.Tor.Kampee by decision on Jitmuangnon Fights at the Or.Tor.Gor.3 Stadium.
+On October 17, 2020, Samingdam defeated Suriyanlek Aor.Bor.Tor.Kampee by decision on Jitmuangnon Fights at the Or.Tor.Gor.3 Stadium.

 Samingdam entered the 2021 year having won 7 of his last 8 fights, becoming notable in the eyes of a major promotor in Kiatpetch.
-On October 24, 2021, Samingdam earned the biggest win of his caeer when he defeated a former Lumpinee Stadium Fighter of the Year Ronachai Tor.Ramintra at the channel 7 Stadium.
+On October 24, 2021, Samingdam earned the biggest win of his career when he defeated a former Lumpinee Stadium Fighter of the Year Ronachai Tor.Ramintra at the channel 7 Stadium.
 The dominant decision win over a top fighter impressed the Muay Thai community.
 Samingdam received a 50,000 baht bonus from the P.K.Saenchai Gym owner who expressed his wish to see him compete in ONE Championship.
 Less than two weeks after this win the Sports Authority of Thailand announced that Samingdam was among the 6 fighters shortlisted for their prestigious Fighter of the Year award.

 On January 8, 2021, Samingdam was matched with premier knee fighter Yothin FA Group at the Omnoi Stadium for the vacant IMC Featherweight title.
 Not considered favorite Samingdam was allowed to weigh in 2 lbs higher than his opponenent.
 Samingdam won by unanimous decision and solidified his position as one of the best pound-for-pound fighters in Thailand.

 As of January 10, 2021 Samingdam was the #1 ranked featherweight muay thai fighter in the world by the WMO.